pontoonapps/CareerGuide/maps-api/README.md

   ```
   - notes
     - in pontoonapps, training centres have "recruiter" role;
-    - `training_centres` is there only if the role is "user"; if the user is not assigned to any training centre, it will be an empty array.
+    - the `training_centres` array is there only if the role is "user"; if the user is not assigned to any training centre, it will be an empty array.
-    - `guest` is a user assigned to a training centre who can see the training centre's pins but does not have any pins of their own.
+    - the role "guest" indicates a user assigned to a training centre who can see the training centre's pins but does not have any pins of their own.

 ### Authentication

 The API must only be accessed over HTTPS.
+There are two parts to authentication: an API key to identify client software, and user credentials.

+#### API Key

 The API uses an **API key provided as a URL query parameter** `apiKey`; this key should be kept privately by the developers of the mobile app(s).
 If a key is found to be misused, it can be revoked.
 With the wrong key, the API returns 403 Forbidden.

 If your key is ABCDEFGH, you can check the API at https://pontoonapps.com/community-api/ping?apiKey=ABCDEFGH

+#### User credentials

 Users in the app use their pontoonapps.com account details: the API accepts pontoonapps.com "job seekers" (internally under the role _user_) and "recruiters".

-The API accepts two forms of credentials: HTTP Basic with email and password, and a PHP session ID in a cookie for web-based login.
+The API accepts two forms of credentials: HTTP Basic with email and password (with a special case for guest accounts), and a PHP session ID in a cookie for web-based login; listed below in order of precedence:

 1. The main site's PHP session cookie can tie the user to an account.
 Otherwise, the following auth options apply.

-2. Special auth credentials for a guest user for a given training centre, sent through HTTP Basic Authentication as discussed below.
+2. Special auth credentials for a guest user for a given training centre, sent through HTTP Basic Authentication as discussed in the next point.
   - username: "guest_account"
   - password: _the email address of the training centre_

-3. The app can get account details (email and password) with **HTTP Basic Authentication** in all API requests (except `ping`).
-Without valid credentials, the API returns 401 Unauthorized.
+3. Account details (email and password) with **HTTP Basic Authentication** in all API requests (except `ping`).

+Without valid credentials of any of the forms listed above, the API returns 401 Unauthorized.

-Any registered user can request their map pins at `<root>[/v2]/pins`; if they have never submitted any, this will return an empty array.
+Any registered PONTOON user can request their map pins at `<root>[/v2]/pins`; if they have never submitted any, this will return an empty array.

 _NB: The login API call is only for checking role and training centres and is not required; there are no sessions and every API request contains the credentials._